 Packard Bell Navigator

-This is all dependent upon what version of Navigator your have; however, here are the three ways to disable it.
-One of the below methods will disable Navigator from automatically loading.
+The steps to disable Navigator is dependent upon which version of Navigator you have.
+However, here are the three ways to disable it.
+One of the below methods disable and stop Navigator from automatically loading.

-1.)
-Ensure that it is not in the startup folder; you can check this by clicking on Start, Programs, and then Startup.
-If you do not see Navigator listed under startup, skip to #2.
-If you do see Navigator, click Start, Settings, Taskbar, click the tab start menu programs, Advanced, click the folder that says programs, and then click the folder that says startup; highlight navigator and press del on your keyboard, say yes and that should resolve the issue.
+- Ensure that Navigator is not in the Startup folder.
+You can check this by clicking Start, Programs, and then Startup.
+If you do not see Navigator listed under Startup, skip to #2.
+If you do see Navigator listed, right-click the Navigator entry and select Delete.

-2.)
-If Navigator was not in the startup folder then click Start, Run, type in win.ini, look for a run= line, usually the 2,3,4 line, see if there is a statement saying C:\NAV\NAV.EXE If you do not see this, skip to step #3; if you see this, delete just the C:\NAV\NAV.EXE and this should eliminate Navigator from loading up at startup.
-If it does not, you may want to edit the win.ini by following the steps above and put a ; (semicolon) in front of RUN= this will remark the line and should make Navigator not load up at startup.
+- If Navigator is not in the Startup folder, click the Start button and select Run.
+Type win.ini to open that file.
+Look for a run= line, which is often the 2,3,4 lines.
+See if there is a run line referencing C:\NAV\NAV.EXE.
+If you do not see this, skip to step #3.
+If you see this, delete the C:\NAV\NAV.EXE part and that should stop Navigator from loading up at startup.
+If it doesn't, edit the win.ini file again and put a ; (semicolon) in front of the RUN= line to remark that line.

-3.)
-Usually, if the first two were not able to stop Navigator from loading, you will have one of the newest versions such as 3.9.
-To disable this, you will need to click on start / run / Type in system.ini search for startnav.dll or something similar; it should be related to nav and usually will be on the drivers= line in the [boot] section.
+- Usually, if the first two options above do not stop Navigator from loading, you have one of the newest versions, such as version 3.9.
+To disable it, click the Start button and select Run.
+Type system.ini and search for startnav.dll or something similar in the file.
+It should be related to nav and usually will be on the drivers= line in the [boot] section.